hyperglyph/hyperglyph/README.rst

 is necessary for making requests, the server describes the object to the client, using forms explain how to make requests.

-instead of the api being defined in terms of urls, it is defined in terms of form names.  the server is now free to change where forms point to.

 this allows hate to provide duck-typing: clients do not care *what* kind of object is returned, as long as it has the right methods.

-as a result, hate allows you to grow your api like you grow a website.
+the server is now free to change where forms point to.  as a result, hate allows you to grow your api like you grow a website.

 - hate services can redirect/link to other services on other hosts
 - new methods and resources can be added without breaking clients
 - take advantage of http tools like caches and load-balancers

 history
 -------